Lie-orthogonal operators: Invariant ideals of Lie-orthogonal operators

 This means that $\tilde J$ is a Lie orthogonal operator. \end{proof}

 The following assertion generalizes Lemma~\ref{LemmaOnIndeterminacyOfLieOrtOpsOnCenter1}.

-\begin{lemma} Suppose that $L$ is a finite-dimensional Lie algebra with nonzero center, $Z\ne \{0\}$, $J$~is a Lie-orthogonal operator on~$L$ and $J_0$~is an operator on~$L$ with the image contained in~$Z$: $J_0L\subseteq Z$.
+\begin{lemma} Suppose that $L$ is a finite-dimensional Lie algebra, $Z$ is its center, $J$~is a Lie-orthogonal operator on~$L$ and $J_0$~is an operator on~$L$ with the image contained in~$Z$, $J_0L\subseteq Z$.
 Then $J+J_0$~is a Lie-orthogonal operator on~$L$. \end{lemma}